SeriousOldMan/Simulator-Controller/Docs/Updates.md

 If you are updating to Release 2.1 from an earlier version, Jona will be activated for the ACC Plugin, but without voice recognition support, since you might have to install the [required Windows libraries](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#installation-of-speech-recognition-libraries) beforehand.
 You can activate voice recognition anytiem later by adding the correspnding argument to the [ACC plugin in the configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc).

+Another new feature of Release 2.1 introduces the all new [plugin "Pedal Calibration"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-pedal-calibration) for the Button Box controller.
+This plugin allows you to control the different calibration curves of your high end pedals directly from the Button Box.
+The plugin "Pedal Calibration" plugin will be added to your local configuration by the automated update procedure described above, but it will be deactivated.
+Activate as needed...

-Beside that, all other changes for Release 2.1, for example for the translation files, should be handled by the automated update procedure as described above.
-As always, it might be a good idea to make a backup copy of your local files, just to be on the safe side.
+Beside that, all other changes for Release 2.1, for example for the translation files, should be handled by the automated update procedure as well.
+As always, it might be a good idea to make a backup copy of your local files before you start the first application of Simulator Controller after updating the files, just to be on the safe side.

 ***